Akshitamvvs/Student-Performance-ANFIS/README.md

-#Student-Performance-ANFIS
+# Student Performance Prediction using ANFIS and ANN

-This code runs a desktop application created using Python Tkinter package and predicts the student's performance grade using Artificial Neural Network(ANN) and Adaptive Neuro Fuzzy Inference System (ANFIS) by taking the user input.
+This project runs a UI that gives a prediction of the student grade either by using ANN(Artificial Neural Network) or ANFIS(Adaptive Neuro Fuzzy Inference System) by taking in the user input.

-##Packages used :
+## Getting Started

+The code was wriiten using Python3 for UI and ANN and Matlab for ANFIS.

+### Prerequisites

+Following are the packages you will need:
-1. Tkinter
+1. Numpy
-2. Numpy
+2. Pandas
-3. Pandas
+3. TensorFlow
-4. Matlab Engine
+4. Matlab engine
-5. Tensor Flow
+5.Tkinter